mathieudutour/mathieudutour/README.md

 # Mathieu Dutour - @mathieudutour

 Hello there, I'm Mathieu - a dev working on creating tools to help people work a tiny bit more efficiently.
-I previously worked [@Sketch](https://sketch.com) on the develop platform.
+I previously worked [@Sketch](https://sketch.com) on the developer platform.

 I also like making meme projects: